davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 				1. [Innodb_buffer_pool_reads](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Innodb_buffer_pool_reads) is 630232.
 This is the number of logical reads that InnoDB could not satisfy from the buffer pool, and had to read directly from the disk.
 If the buffer pool size has been set properly, this value should be small.
 				1. [Innodb_buffer_pool_wait_free](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Innodb_buffer_pool_wait_free) is 2342.
 If the buffer pool size has been set properly, this value should be small.
 				1. How to determine the _optimal_ value for innodb_buffer_pool_size:
-					1. Determine the actual size of the InnoDB tables, by running the query in the code block below.
+					1. Determine the actual size of the InnoDB tables by running the query in the code block below.

 						```
 						SELECT engine,